rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 curl http://localhost:3000/messages/849d9407-d7c6-4712-8c91-1a99f7b22ef5
 ```

 That's it.
-You have created your first message via your REST API and requested the new message(s) from your REST API.
+You have created your first resource (message) via your REST API and requested the same resource (message(s)) from your REST API.
 On top of that, you have used a built-in Express middleware to make the data available in the request's body object.

 So far, we have only imported third-party Express middleware (CORS) or used a built-in Express middleware (body parser) -- both on an application-level.
 Now, let's build a custom Express middleware ourselves, which will be used on an application-level too.
 The blueprint for a middleware is similar to the Express functions we have seen before: